kate-crosby/sfsGBS/README.md

 Append .txt to the all_chr_GBS_SFS_analysis.frq file and rename column headers in vi.

-Reformat data further with R and plot, see 'sfs.R'
+Reformat data further with R and plot, see 'sfs.R' Note - this is the **FOLDED** sfs with GBS data.
+I don't think there's any Tripsacum included here.
+May need to double check that.